C-3PFLO/emerald-quests/chapter-5/day-3.md

     // get list of ids and iterate let nftIDs = publicCollection.getIDs()
     for id in nftIDs {
-        // borrow auth so CryptoPoops.NFT properties are accessibl log(publicCollection.borrowAuthNFT(id: id))
+        // borrow auth so CryptoPoops.NFT properties are accessible log(publicCollection.borrowAuthNFT(id: id))
     }
 }